- The Pink Screen of Death is an issue that sometimes occurs due to hardware or software failures.

 Once you install older drivers, check if the problem is resolved.
 You might have to repeat this solution a couple of times before you find the older version that works for you.

-Solution 7 – Reinstall the problematic games
+7. Reinstall problematic games

-Sometimes this problem can occur only when trying to run a specific game on your PC.
-This is usually caused by a corrupted installation, therefore we advise you to reinstall the game and check if that helps.
+This points toward a corrupted installation, therefore we advise you to reinstall the game and check if that helps.

 We hope that the solutions listed above helped you to fix the PSoD error.
 If you’ve come across other workarounds to fix this problem, you can help the community by listing the troubleshooting steps in the comment section below.

-Editor’s Note: This post was originally published in May 2017 and has been since completely revamped and updated for freshness, accuracy, and comprehensiveness.
+Editor’s Note: This post was originally published in May 2017 and was completely revamped and updated in September 2020 for freshness, accuracy, and comprehensiveness.